 With at least eight different surf beaches to enjoy, including Tea Tree Bay and Little Cove, Noosa is a surfer’s dream.
 If your dream is just to have a go at surfing, then head to Merrick’s Learn to Surf and book yourself some lessons.
-They offer tuition for age 7 and up, so the family can learn to ‘hang ten’ together.
+They offer tuition for age seven and up, so the family can learn to ‘hang ten’ together.

 If standing upright on a board doesn’t sound challenging enough, how about a little surf dancing to spice things up?
-The gang at Surfdancer Academy of Surf will teach you how to bust a move out on your surfboard!
+The gang at Surfdancer Academy of Surf will teach you how to bust a move on your surfboard!

 There’s no shortage of ways to hit the water in Noosa.
-Kayak along the Noosa Everglades (known as the River of Mirrors for the amazingly reflective surface of the water), swim at the calm beaches of Laguna Bay and Noosa Main Beach (perfect for the littlies), fish in the open waters of Sunrise Beach, or kite surf at Lake Cootharaba.
+Kayak along the Noosa Everglades (known as the River of Mirrors for the amazingly reflective surface of the water), swim at the calm beaches of Laguna Bay and Noosa Main Beach (perfect for the littlies), fish in the open waters off Sunrise Beach, or kite surf at Lake Cootharaba.
 Pop in to Jetty 17 Boat and Kayak Hire on the foreshore of the Noosa River, and hire a poly boat, water bike, or even a BBQ pontoon for a meal with a difference — all without needing a boating licence.

 Without a doubt, a visit to Noosa National Park should be on your holiday to-do list.
 Most walks through the park take in the stunning coastline, cliffs and surrounding tropical forest.
-If you’re visiting the region between June and November, follow the walks up to Dolphin Point and Hell’s Gates for the chance to catch sight of the humpback whales heading to their northern breeding grounds.
+If you’re visiting the region between June and November, follow the walks up to Dolphin Point and Hell’s Gates for the chance to catch sight of the humpback whales heading to their northern feeding and breeding grounds.

-Hastings Street is the cosmopolitan centre of Noosa’s universe and a great spot to while away a couple of hours browsing the retail offering.
+Hastings Street is the cosmopolitan centre of Noosa’s universe and a great spot to while away a couple of hours browsing the retail offerings.
 The strip boasts a mix of high-end fashion boutiques and surf shops, first class restaurants, bustling sidewalk cafes and gorgeous art galleries.

 A stay in Noosa isn’t all about the water.
 Pack a picnic basket of goodies and head off on one of the Noosa country drives already mapped out for you by Visit Noosa.
 You’ll wind your way through the Hinterland’s lush green hills and cool subtropical forests.
 Be sure to head to Cooroy — regarded as the heart of the Hinterland.
 Visit Lake Macdonald and the Noosa Botanic Gardens, and stroll to the Fearnley Bird Hide for some native bird spotting.

-Another historic town not to miss is Pomona.
-Here you’ll find Mount Cooroora — a 439-metre-high volcanic rock.
-Those up for a challenge are welcome to climb it.
-The exhilarating views from the top across Noosa’s coastal lakes and the Great Sandy National Park are worth the effort.
+Behind the town, you’ll no doubt clock Mount Cooroora — a 439-metre-high volcanic rock.
+Those up for a challenge can climb it, and the exhilarating views from the top across Noosa’s coastal lakes and the Great Sandy National Park are worth the effort.